Robust discrete choice models with t-distributed kernel errors: Abstract

 \section{Abstract}

-Models that are robust to aberrant choice behaviour have received limited attention in discrete choice analysis.
-In this paper, we analyse two robust alternatives to the multinomial probit (MNP) model.
-Both alternative models belong to the family of robit models, whose kernel error distributions are heavy-tailed t-distributions.
-The first model is the multinomial robit (MNR) model in which a generic degrees of freedom parameter controls the heavy-tailedness of the kernel error distribution.
-The second alternative, the generalised multinomial robit (Gen-MNR) model, has not been studied in the literature before and is more flexible than MNR, as it allows for alternative-specific marginal heavy-tailedness of the kernel error distribution.
-For both models, we devise scalable and gradient-free Bayes estimators.
-We compare MNP, MNR and Gen-MNR in a simulation study and a case study on transport mode choice behaviour.
-We find that both MNR and Gen-MNR deliver significantly better in-sample fit and out-of-sample predictive accuracy than MNP.
-Gen-MNR outperforms MNR due to its more flexible kernel error distribution.
-Also, Gen-MNR gives more reasonable elasticity estimates than MNP and MNR, in particular regarding the demand for under-represented alternatives in a class-imbalanced dataset. \\ \\ \emph{Keywords:} robustness, probit, robit, Bayesian estimation, discrete choice, transport mode choice
+Outliers in discrete choice response data may result from misclassification and misreporting of the response variable and from choice behaviour that is inconsistent with modelling assumptions (e.g. random utility maximisation).
+In the presence of outliers, standard discrete choice models produce biased estimates and suffer from compromised predictive accuracy.
+Robust statistical models are less sensitive to outliers than standard non-robust models.
+This paper analyses two robust alternatives to the multinomial probit (MNP) model.
+The two models are robit models whose kernel error distributions are heavy-tailed t-distributions to moderate the influence of outliers.
+The first model is the multinomial robit (MNR) model, in which a generic degrees of freedom parameter controls the heavy-tailedness of the kernel error distribution.
+The second model, the generalised multinomial robit (Gen-MNR) model, is more flexible than MNR, as it allows for distinct heavy-tailedness in each dimension of the kernel error distribution.
+For both models, we derive Gibbs samplers for posterior inference.
+In a simulation study, we illustrate the excellent finite sample properties of the proposed Bayes estimators and show that MNR and Gen-MNR produce more accurate estimates if the choice data contain outliers through the lens of the non-robust MNP model.
+In a case study on transport mode choice behaviour, MNR and Gen-MNR outperform MNP by substantial margins in terms of in-sample fit and out-of-sample predictive accuracy.
+The case study also highlights differences in elasticity estimates across models. \\ \\ \emph{Keywords:} robustness, probit, robit, Bayesian estimation, discrete choice, outliers

 \pagenumbering{arabic}